thedanitor/README_Generator/test.md

 * [Tests](#tests)
 ## Installation

-To install the necessary dependencies, run fjeiwaop on the commnand line.
+To install the necessary dependencies, run npm i on the commnand line.

 ## Usage

-fjewiaop
+fe

 ## License